anasrazaofficial/nodejs/README.md

 ### Event Loop
 - Js in single threaded because it runs the code line by line which is also called non-blocking
 - Event Loop is basically the same as settimeout which runs after when the code is executed for avoiding time issues.
+- `util.promisify(fs.writeFile)` is use to write a promise we don't have to setup the complete structure of the promise

 - The part of the code that runs in the end asynchronously is called the offloaded code
 #### Examples:
 1. readfile